Git Access

 • A Tag can have zero or more child Tags.

 This sounds more complicated than it is, because in the end each Tag is represented by a file named propertydefs.json.
-To load the Tags of a Tagset you just need to parse all propertydefs.json files that can be found in the sub directories of the Tagset’s folder.
+To access all Tags of a Tagset you might want to parse all propertydefs.json files that can be found in the subdirectories of the Tagset’s folder.

 The propertydefs.json file contains: